Quentinvajou/omdb-movie-advice/README.md

 What movie for a user who saw "Inferno" from R. Howard ?

 With a link to the MovieLens database you're supposed to propose a solution to that problematic as fast as possible.
+Check the Notebook for explanations and details on the process.

 ### Dependencies
 The Python packages required :